-The five largest components by number of staff comprise 87% of total DHS personnel.
-These components carried the largest share of the projected furlough for DHS as a whole-Customs and Border Protection, Coast Guard, Transportation Security Administration, Immigration and Customs Enforcement, and the Federal Emergency Management Agency bear 77% of the projected furlough total.
-The remaining 13% of departmental manpower therefore bears 23% of the furlough burden-management, research and development, training, and some operations functions would furlough more than 90% of their personnel.
-The impact of any shutdown on these functions over the long term, as well as the impact of the more than 50% reduction in the staffing for the DHS Office of Inspector General, is unknown, and analysis of those impacts is beyond the scope of this report.
+As of July 31, 2013, the five largest components by number of staff comprised 87% of total DHS personnel.
+These components carried the largest share of the projected furlough for DHS as a whole-Customs and Border Protection, Coast Guard, Transportation Security Administration, Immigration and Customs Enforcement, and the Federal Emergency Management Agency bore 77% of the projected furlough total.
+The remaining 13% of departmental manpower therefore bore 23% of the furlough burden-management, research and development, training, and some operations functions were projected to furlough more than 90% of their personnel.
+The impact of a shutdown on these functions over the long term, as well as the impact of the projected more than 50% reduction in the staffing for the DHS Office of Inspector General, is unknown, and analysis of those impacts is beyond the scope of this report.

-While DHS has not associated numbers of employees with specific programs, the department has identified several activities that will be subject to furloughs and curtailment of activities:
+While DHS did not associate numbers of furloughed employees with specific programs, the department identified several activities that would be subject to furloughs and curtailment of activities:

-- all non-disaster grant programs; - NPPD's Critical Infrastructure Protective Security Advisor Program; - Federal Law Enforcement Training Center activities; - law enforcement civil rights and civil liberties training; - FEMA Flood Risk Mapping program; - chemical site security regulatory program; and - research and development activities.
-16
+- all non-disaster grant programs; - NPPD's Critical Infrastructure Protective Security Advisor Program; - Federal Law Enforcement Training Center activities; - law enforcement civil rights and civil liberties training; - FEMA Flood Risk Mapping program; - chemical site security regulatory program; and - research and development activities.17